 When consuming a web tool with a regular feature output, the output is generated on the server and sent back to the client as a feature.
-Output feature services reside on the server and allow you to serve the output feature data and nonspatial tables over the network rather than saving the result on a local drive.
+Output feature service reside in the ArcGIS Data Store of your hosting server and allow you to serve the output feature data and nonspatial tables over the network rather than saving the result on a local drive.
 This also saves the overhead of transporting resulting data back to the client, improving the efficiency of a web tool if the size of the output feature result is large.
 It also makes your data available to various clients, such as web clients, desktop apps, and field apps.

 You don't need to change anything when you design your web tool, regardless of whether your output is optional or required.